-Caldwell University fields NCAA Division II teams in men’s baseball, basketball, soccer, track & field, cross-country, and tennis and women’s basketball, bowling, cross-country, soccer, softball, lacrosse, tennis, track & field, and volleyball and sponsors a variety of recreational sports.
+Caldwell University fields NCAA Division II teams in men’s baseball, basketball, soccer, track & field, cross-country, and tennis and women’s basketball, bowling, cross-country, soccer, softball, lacrosse, tennis, track & field, and volleyball and will be adding sprint football in the fall of 2017.

 At Caldwell approximately 90% of our full-time undergraduate students receive some form of financial aid.
 Our financial aid counselors work with you to meet your needs and make your Caldwell experience an affordable one.
 Caldwell offers academic scholarships that range from $8,000 to full tuition as well as scholarships for students with a lot of community service and leadership that range from $1,000–$5,000.
 Talented students may also qualify for scholarships in art, music, and athletics.

 In addition to need-based grants a student might receive from the federal or state government, Caldwell offers its own need-based grant program for students with financial need.
 These grants run up to $20,000 per year.